Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Numerical Experiments

-Next, the latent vorticity flow fields of the DIANO framework utilizing different VTE formulation fidelities are discussed.
+Next, the latent vorticity flow fields obtained from DIANO under different VTE formulation fidelities are discussed.
 Four simplified VTE formulations were considered for latent temporal evolution: 2D Stokes flow, i.e., linearized VTE without the convection term (Eq.~\ref{vte2}); 2D inviscid linearized VTE (Eq.~\ref{vte3}); 1D linearized VTE along the streamwise direction $x$ (Eq.~\ref{vte4}); and 1D linearized VTE along the normal direction $y$ (Eq.~\ref{vte5}), as shown in Figs.~\ref{fig:temp_march_cylinder}d--g.
-Latent vorticity evolution exhibits strong sensitivity to the physical fidelity of the VTE formulation, with interpretability reflecting adherence to the underlying flow dynamics.
-When the VTE formulation is aligned with the ground-truth PDE— advection-dominated and streamwise convection---specifically the 2D inviscid VTE and 1D VTE-$x$ (Eqs.~\ref{vte3} and~\ref{vte4}), the latent space preserves coherent vortical structures closely reproducing the von Kármán vortex street.
-Conversely, formulations that diverge from the underlying flow physics, including 2D Stokes flow and 1D VTE-$y$, yield latent representations that are non-interpretable from a flow physics perspective.
-Of course, we could argue that these cases are also somewhat interpretable as we could visualize structures (even though non-physical).
-Quantitative reconstruction errors reported in Table~\ref{tab:hyper1} corroborate these trends, with errors ordered as 2D linearized VTE $<$ 2D inviscid VTE $<$ 1D VTE-$x$ $<$ 2D Stokes flow $<$ 1D VTE-$y$.
-This hierarchy confirms that latent-space temporal evolution and interpretability are intrinsically governed by the fidelity of the VTE formulation used relative to the underlying flow physics.
+The spatial organization of latent vortical structures and reconstruction quality exhibit strong, simultaneous sensitivity to the physical fidelity of the embedded VTE formulation, depending on its degree of alignment with the underlying flow physics.
+When the chosen VTE formulation is aligned with the advection-dominated, streamwise-convection character of the ground-truth dynamics ---specifically the 2D inviscid VTE and 1D VTE-$x$ (Eqs.~\ref{vte3} and~\ref{vte4}), yield latent space that preserves coherent vortical structures closely reproducing the von Kármán vortex street.
+Conversely, formulations that deviate from the underlying flow physics, such as 2D Stokes flow and 1D VTE-$y$, produce latent representations that lack physical coherence; discernible structures are present and visualizable, but would not correspond to physically meaningful flow features.
+Quantitative reconstruction errors reported in Table~\ref{tab:hyper1} corroborate these trends, with errors ordered as: 2D linearized VTE $<$ 2D inviscid VTE $<$ 1D VTE-$x$ $<$ 2D Stokes flow $<$ 1D VTE-$y$.
+This hierarchy confirms a consistent and intrinsic coupling: the fidelity of the embedded VTE formulation relative to the true governing physics jointly determines the organization of coarse-grained latent vortical structures and the resulting reconstruction accuracy.

+Overall, these results establish a clear principle: when the embedded latent PDE formulation is aligned with the true underlying flow physics, the latent space yields physically coherent and well-organized vortical structures with superior reconstruction accuracy.
+For advection-dominated flows, such as the cylinder wake at $\mathrm{Re} = 100$, retaining the advection term, and particularly the streamwise convection component, produces coherent and explainable latent vorticity fields closely resembling the input von Kármán vortex street, whereas the progressive removal of these physically essential terms leads to a systematic degradation in both latent structure organization and reconstruction accuracy.